Come work with Craft3's innovative team!

 The supervisors team recognizes a non-management individual(s) or team who have made notable contributions to, or on behalf of, Craft3.
 Contributions are defined by the nomination team during the previous 6-7 month period.
 Contributions benefit Craft3 overall and may include the following attributes:

-This recognizes a colleague who embraces Craft3 standards of excellence, core competencies and for going “above and beyond” to assist others.
+This recognizes a colleague who embraces Craft3 standards of excellence and culture, and goes “above and beyond” to assist others.
+They embody our organizational culture and Companywide Competencies that demonstrate initiative, innovation and leadership.
 This award is entirely delivered from peer to peer each month and is staff selected.
 The recipient is responsible for selecting and naming the next month recipient.